-Net proceeds of the bond issuance have been pledged early July for the benefit of BNP as the bank guaranteeing the offer made on Ingenico securities.
+Net proceeds of the bond issuance of € 1 billion have been pledged early July for the benefit of BNP as the bank guaranteeing the offer made on Ingenico securities.

-In addition to the € 1 billion bond issued on June 23, 2020, a bridge credit facility agreement for the transaction has been signed on July 6, 2020 by a pool of 8 banks for an amount up to € 1.6 billion.
+In addition to the € 1 billion bond issued on June 23, 2020, a bridge financing for the transaction has been signed on July 6, 2020 by a pool of 8 banks for an amount up to € 1.6 billion.
 That bridge financing will be available for duration of up to 2 years.

-3 If Worldline were to waive this condition, the caducity threshold set at 50% of the share capital or voting rights (on a non-diluted basis) by the applicable regulation will remain applicable.
+2 If Worldline were to waive this condition, the statutory caducity threshold set at 50% of the share capital or voting rights (on a non-diluted basis) of Ingenico will remain applicable.